lit/lit/packages/lit-html/README.md

-While `lit-html` 2.0 is intended to be a backward-compatible change for the majority of 1.x users, please be aware of the following notable breaking changes, and see the full [changelog](CHANGELOG.md#200---unreleased) for more
+While `lit-html` 2.0 is intended to be a backward-compatible change for the majority of 1.x users, please be aware of the following notable breaking
-details:
+changes:
   * New `directive` and `Part` API (see below for migration info)
   * `render()` no longer clears its container on first render
   * Custom `templateFactory`, `TemplateProcessor`, and custom tag functions are no longer supported

+See the full [changelog](CHANGELOG.md#200---unreleased) for more details on these and other minor breaking changes.

 ## 🚨 Known issues/limitations